-Join fellow members of the collaborative Office 365 and SharePoint community in participating in a challenge to create digital collaborative solutions for Plymouth State University’s Music and Theater Department.
+Join fellow members of the collaborative Office 365 and SharePoint community in participating in a challenge to create digital collaborative solutions for Plymouth State University Silver Center for the Arts.

 As a participant you will have a hand in improving the department’s productivity via the tools inside Microsoft Office 365 suite.

 Up to Five teams each with a different Office 365 related challenge will solve problems and build solutions for Plymouth State University’s Silver Center for the Arts.

 Each team will have an expert advisor from the SPTechCon Speakers to guide them through hurdles uncovered in the challenge.